kaliop-uk/ezmigrationbundle/Resources/doc/DSL/README.md

 *NB* For more examples of valid Yaml files describing migrations, have a look in the directory Tests/dsl/good

+## Content language

+By default the bundle uses eng-GB for creating all multilingual entities (contents, contentTypes, users, etc...).
+In order to create content in a different language, either specify it in your yml definition files (recommended), or use a command-line switch.

 ## Importing binary files

 To import binary files like images into attributes (ezimage, ezbinaryfile fields) the attribute needs to be defined as